swanson/swanson.github.com/_posts/2016-09-12-podcast-roundup-iv.md

 ## Seeking Wisdom
 **Hosts:** David Cancel, Dave Gerhardt

 **Topics:** product development, career growth

 [Seeking Wisdom][sw] is short but sweet.
 Each episode is between 15-30 minutes, but they pack a big punch.
-Their is usually a singular topic for each show and David and other dude share their personal take on it.
+Their is usually a singular topic for each show and David and Dave share their personal take on it.

 Why should you care?